 Plasma protein binding is about 24%.

-Acetylsalicylic acid/NSAID users: Among regular acetyl salicylic acid or NSAID users (3 or more days per week) the incidence of upper gastrointestinal adverse events in risedronate sodium treated patients was similar to that in control patients.
+Among regular acetylsalicylic acid or NSAID users (3 or more days per week) the incidence of upper gastrointestinal adverse events in risedronate sodium-treated patients was similar to that in control patients (see section 4.5).

 Starch, pregelatinised (maize)

 This medicinal product does not require any special storage conditions.

 Nature of container: Opaque PVC/PE/PVDC/Aluminium blister in a carton box.